-An internship experience is defined as any full- or part-time work experience related to an engineering degree program that takes place at a company while students continue their degree programs without interruption.
+Internship: Defined as any full- or part-time work experience related to an engineering degree program that takes place at a company while students continue their degree programs without interruption.
 Internships typically occur over the summer but can occur throughout the year.
 Students interested in earning academic credit for their internship should communicate with their department before the work experience begins to be enrolled in a CIE 496 course.